-- [x] b.
+[x] b.
 Applicant's relationship to the child

-- [x] Required at Initial Determination

-- [x] Required at Redetermination

-- Information and Description

 If an applicant is a caretaker relative, verification of relationship for the caretaker relative and the related child is required.
 When the caretaker relative is unable to provide verification of relationship and an Eligibility Specialist is unable to obtain verification of relationship via any other method, the caretaker relative is notified that he/she must pursue Legal Guardianship to be eligible for Child Care Assistance.